FFlameyyy/Cryper-SEhv489UH8g/README.md

 ## 🔥Error Codes🔥

 Error Code 202 Means The Script Did Not Load.

+Error Code 000 Means The Script Is Down.

 Error Code 400 Means The Key Is Not Correct.

 Error Code 401 Means The Script Version Is Not Matched.